 Goals and Usability Concerns

-Testing goals and usability concerns of the UI are the most important aspect of designing a good test.
+The testing goals and your usability concerns of the UI are the most important aspect of designing a good test.
 Preece, Sharp and Rogers do not give much insight into how to generate goals and concerns.
 In industry, the client (a representative from a software company or design team) frequently gives vary vague goals for the usability testing.
-It is your job to determine the goals for the test.
+It is your job to determine more specific goals for the test.

 Barum suggests answering these two questions: